 “For 12 years GSMA has been helping area visitors plan their Great Smoky Mountains National Park adventures and offering a comprehensive selection of award-winning books and other educational materials in our beautiful Sevierville Visitor Center store,” said GSMA CEO Laurel Rematore.
 “The volume of this store’s customer traffic has been steady but has never reached the level we had hoped for in this location.”

-“While we have greatly enjoyed having GSMA as our downstairs neighbors, we know this opportunity will allow both park partners to more effectively support the park we love,” said FOTS President Jim Hart.
+“While we have greatly enjoyed having GSMA as our downstairs neighbours, we know this opportunity will allow both park partners to more effectively support the park we love,” said FOTS President Jim Hart.

 “We are pleased that our former store space will be put to good use by giving Friends of the Smokies more elbow room to do what they do so well,” said Rematore.
 “GSMA will continue to serve park visitors at its Gatlinburg Welcome Center and 11 other stores in and around the park.”